How to buy or sell a car safely during the pandemic

-To save you visiting the dealership, many places offer virtual viewings using video to explain a car’s key features.
+If you don't want to visit the dealership, they may still offer virtual viewings using video to explain a car’s key features.

-If you like a car you see online, you’ll be able to buy it using a click-and-collect service.
+If you like a car you see online, you should be able to buy it using a click-and-collect service.
 Some dealerships will even deliver to your home.

 Can I test drive the car?

-Although not the same, some dealerships offer a virtual test drive so you can see how the car handles when driven.
+If you're not comfortable with this, some dealerships offer virtual test drives so you can see how the car handles when driven.

-Another great feature they offer is the seven-day trial.
+Another feature dealerships might offer is a seven-day trial.
 If you don’t like the car for whatever reason, you can return it to the dealer within seven days.

-If there’s a problem, you should be able to get a repair or receive a refund as after-care services are still open.
+If there’s a problem, you should be able to get it repaired or get a refund.

 How will they keep me safe in the dealership?